 Time passed by and the situation at the house had become no better, in fact it had gotten worse even on the personal front.
 Her in-laws refused to take care of them any longer and there were no savings to speak of and the future of the family was in a mess.
 A family conference was called for, as was the norm in those days.
-Her brother and sister-in-law, her sister and brother-in-law and her mother came down to decide what should be the future course of action.
-They sat down along with her in laws and husband and a lot of thinking, debating and discussing was done to arrive at some decisions.

 That night, as she hugged her kids before they went to bed, she saw the dreams burned bright in their eyes, and she could not allow any compromise on that just because fate had dealt them a wrong hand.
 At that moment, she couldn’t figure out what needed to be done, but her children had steeled her for the road ahead.
 One thing she knew was that she had to find a job, and find it quick.
 For a person with no qualifications, the opportunities were very few and the fact that she was a woman made some of those opportunities unavailable to her.
 Finally she managed to secure a job in a printing press on a very minimal salary, for a person not earning anything it was a start, a very slow one.
 Her husband, still was not helping, and had gotten so used to sitting and complaining about his situation, that his doing something about it was not something that she knew would happen.